population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

     at <https://covid.ourworldindata.org/data/owid-covid-data.csv>, and
     a complete listing of underlying sources is at <https://github.com/owid/covid-19-data/tree/master/public/data/owid-covid-codebook.csv>.

-[^6]: Each day of the week is scaled relative to a "baseline day," which
-    is the median value from the five weeks, January 3 -- February 6, 2020.
-Other mobility information, such as the number of visitors to groceries and pharmacies per day, are available but tend to be noisier and give similar results to our time at home measure.

 [^7]: Households were also asked whether they received unemployment
     benefits, but there was only one observation representing a change,